What are Ecosystem services

 The concept of ecosystem services has been discussed for decades but over recent years, it has been gaining more recognition within and outside the industry.
 It can help enable the design of more sustainable dredging and marine infrastructure works and their efficient implementation and realisation in environmentally sensitive areas.
 In addition, the concept of ecosystem services could be an important tool for integral evaluation of project effects (whether benefits or impacts) and achieving broad public support.

 To help dredging industry professionals, especially those who are in the position to further the ecosystem services concept within their own organisations as well as project stakeholders gain an understanding of the value of the ecosystem services approach, the International Association of Dredging Companies (IADC) recently commissioned a study.
-The “Ecosystem services: Towards integrated marine infrastructure project optimisation” study was carried out by the Ecosystem Management Research Group (ECOBE) of the University of Antwerp.
+The “Ecosystem services: Towards integrated marine infrastructure project assessment” study was carried out by the Ecosystem Management Research Group (ECOBE) of the University of Antwerp.
 A specialist in ecosystem services and a group of experts from the dredging industry were also actively involved throughout the study to provide input on case studies and discuss intermediate results.

 The study has been presented in a report, which is now available for download from IADC’s website.